PrefectHQ/prefect/docs/integrations/prefect-gitlab/index.md

     save_private_gitlab_block()
 ```

-Leave the `access_token` field empty if the repository is public.
-Leave the `reference` field empty to use the default branch.
+Exclude the `access_token` field if the repository is public and exclude the `reference` field to use the default branch.

 Use the newly created block to interact with the GitLab repository.